18F/golang_workshop_irl_2016/README.md

 This repository contains workshop material for the 2016 18F IRL Golang Workshop

+## Overview

+This Workshop will go through:
+- Go Basics
+- Creating a web server
+- Creating a simple web health checker
+- Using a debugger
+- Intro to Go testing

 For the Table of Contents, refer to [here](chapters/README.md)

 ## One Time Setup